-Among the classiest things to do in NYC this summer, the Mostly Mozart Festival began in 1966 as Midsummer Serenades: A Mozart Festival, but soon changed its name and broadened its scope.
-In recent years, the Lincoln Center–presented festival (which we should note, is different than the Lincoln Center Festival) has been leaning increasingly toward the contemporary.
-Here's our guide to the best classical concerts at this year's season.
+Among the classiest things to do in NYC every summer, the Mostly Mozart Festival began in 1966 as Midsummer Serenades: A Mozart Festival, but soon changed its name and broadened its scope.
+In recent years, the Lincoln Center–presented festival (which, we should note, is different from the Lincoln Center Out of Doors Festival) has been leaning increasingly toward the contemporary.
+This year's fest has expanded even further to include international theater and dance productions and performances in Central Park and Brooklyn.
+Read on for our guide to some of NYC's best classical summer concerts.

 RECOMMENDED: Full guide to summer music festivals in NYC

 Mostly Mozart Festival is a series of music, theater and dance events presented by Lincoln Center and the Mostly Mozart Festival Orchestra.

 The festival occurs at multiple venues within the Lincoln Center campus.
 The 2018 fest also features performances in Central Park and at the Gelsey Kirkland Arts Center in Brooklyn.